 Some of the most important phone numbers that you should keep in your records aren't numbers that I can provide for you, unfortunately.
 They won't just vary from city to city, but even from one family that you babysit for to the next.

 Here are some local numbers that some parents will also want you to have.

 Get the number for the closest pharmacy to where you are.
 In case you either need to pick up prescription medicine for kids that you're babysitting, or if you need to go get medicine unexpectedly in a hurry.

-You will want the phone number for the nearest hospital.
+You will want the phone number and location for the nearest hospital.
 But more importantly, you'll need to know which hospital is nearest in case of an accident, so you know which emergency room to go to.

 If you're going to be taking kids to the doctor for parents while you're babysitting, you'll also need their health insurance plan and policy number.